 - 1 oz dark rum

-- Juice of ½ lime (or more lime juice, to taste)
+- Juice of ½ lime (or more if you like it tart)

 - Ice